 Our expert staff provide advice and case assistance to workers in need.
 Common types of assistance provided by social workers include:

-- Calculating what their correct salaries and overtime pay should be and how to file a claim;
+- Calculating what their correct salaries and overtime pay should be and assiting them in filing a claim when needed;

 - Advising workers about their rights when employers become abusive or unreasonable, including helping workers flee when trapped;